Key Features of an Effective Strategy Roadmap Method

 The easier the method is for both the practitioner and those whose input is required, the better.
 A complex method is (usually) too hard to follow and unnecessarily complicates the strategy roadmap development process.
 A simple method should enable you to focus less time on the process and more time on the content of your strategy roadmap.

-If you have to read a 300-page document or obtain a certification in order to be proficient in the method, then it’s not simple.
+If you have to obtain a certification or read a 300-page document in order to be proficient in the method, then it’s not simple.

 Start with ‘why’